SileNce5k/Auto_DRS_F1_2021/README.md

 # Automatic DRS for F1 2021 using AutoHotKey

+Only works if you use the default camera and the default OSD position.

-_Might not work if you have any saturation or something similar like image sharpening._
+__Might not work if you have any saturation or something similar like image sharpening.__
 Will maybe look into later if I care.

 ---